-You can defend against DUI charges or withdraw them with help of an experienced criminal lawyer who is familiar with police procedures and providing evidence against allegations.
+You can defend against DUI charges or withdraw them with help of an experienced DUI lawyer, a criminal lawyer who is familiar with police procedures and providing evidence against allegations.
 Call us now at 416-735-9091 to find out where you stand on any and all possible driving offence charges you may be facing.

 Embed this infographic on your website: